ghc/ghc/docs/users_guide/glasgow_exts.rst

    containing holes, by using the :ghc-flag:`-fdefer-typed-holes` flag.
 This flag defers errors produced by typed holes until runtime, and converts them into compile-time warnings.
-These warnings can in turn be suppressed entirely by :ghc-flag:`-fno-warn-typed-holes`).
+These warnings can in turn be suppressed entirely by :ghc-flag:`-fno-warn-typed-holes`.

+   The same behaviour for "``Variable out of scope``" errors, it terminates compilation by default.
+You can defer such errors by using the :ghc-flag:`-fdefer-out-of-scope-variables` flag.
+This flag defers errors produced by out of scope variables until runtime, and converts them into compile-time warnings.
+These warnings can in turn be suppressed entirely by :ghc-flag:`-fno-warn-deferred-out-of-scope-variables`.

-   The result is that a hole will behave like ``undefined``, but with the added benefits that it shows a warning at compile time, and will show the same message if it gets evaluated at runtime.
-This behaviour follows that of the :ghc-flag:`-fdefer-type-errors` option, which implies :ghc-flag:`-fdefer-typed-holes`.
+   The result is that a hole or a variable will behave like ``undefined``, but with the added benefits that it shows a warning at compile time, and will show the same message if it gets evaluated at runtime.
+This behaviour follows that of the :ghc-flag:`-fdefer-type-errors` option, which implies :ghc-flag:`-fdefer-typed-holes` and :ghc-flag:`-fdefer-out-of-scope-variables`.
    See :ref:`defer-type-errors`.

 -  All unbound identifiers are treated as typed holes, *whether or not they start with an underscore*.
 The only difference is in the error